unibo-oop-projects/OOP23-LucaFerar-Soprnzetti-Vdamianob-Velli-wulf/README.md

 ---

 ## Description of the java application
-Jawa Wulf is a videogame made in Java loosely based on [Sabre Wulf (1984)](https://www.c64-wiki.com/wiki/Sabre_Wulf).
+Java Wulf is a videogame made in Java loosely based on [Sabre Wulf (1984)](https://www.c64-wiki.com/wiki/Sabre_Wulf).

 This game is being made for a university group project in Object-Oriented Programming.